Bull Nakano: Rise Wrestling (2017)

 It was announced at Rise Wrestling's Bellatrix 26/Rise 4 event on September 15, 2017, that Bull Nakano would join the promotion as a facilitator, along with Cheerleader Melissa and Madusa, Nakano's former rival.
 Nakano turned heel during her appearance at Rise 6 on December 1, when she attacked Melissa during her match against Kikyo, and formed a modified version of her heel faction, Gokumon-To; aligning with Kikyo, Dynamite DiDi, and Kris Wolf.
 Nakano appeared later in the event as a heel manager for Kris Wolf in her match against Shotzi Blackheart (who had Madusa in her corner), and provided interference that led to Wolf defeating Blackheart.

+Sukeban (2023–present)

+On September 21, 2023, Bull appeared at the inaugural show for the US based, all-female Japanese pro wrestling promotion Sukeban, where she announced she would be the acting commissioner; she revealed the Sukeban World Championship, and announced the winner of the main event, Ichigo (Unagi) Sayaka, would face Commander (Arisa) Nakajima at the next show—crowning the first champion.

+WWE return and Hall of Fame (2024)

+On 5 April 2024, Nakano was inducted into the WWE Hall of Fame Class of 2024.
+The induction speech was given by Alundra Blayze.

-Golf career
+Professional golf career

 Nakano became a professional golfer in 1998.
 In November 2004, Nakano played in the Futures Tour Qualifying Tournament in Florida, but ended the tournament in 250th place of 251.
 The following year, she ended the tournament in 261st place of 271.
 As a result, she failed to qualify for the Ladies Professional Golf Association (LPGA).
 Nakano later qualified for the LPGA and joined the Duramed Futures Tour in January 2006.